feniljain/knowledge-base/programming/README.md

 - When OOP becomes OOPS
 - May the best man vim
 - Vim is the entry drug to Linux... then Configs... then window managers.... and then you are reprogramming bluetooth drivers because volume increases in increment of 5% and it gets on your nerve!!
+- Functional programming is for 10 men dev teams who work with their shoes off and eat hawaiian food on their lunch break